omnetpp/omnetpp.org/download/models-and-tools.md

 Here is a list of selected simulation models, model frameworks and other software available for OMNeT++.
 With a few exceptions, models have been developed by the community, that is, by research teams and individuals independent of the OMNeT++ core team.
-Models vary in the level of completeness, maturity, and the amount of testing/validation received, so use them with caution.
-Contributions such as bug fixes and porting to newer OMNeT++ or INET versions are usually welcome by the authors.
+Models vary in the level of completeness and maturity.

 {% include featured-projects-card.html %}